-Cape Fear Academy is accredited by the Southern Association of Colleges and Schools (SACS) / Southern Association of Independent Schools (SAIS), having completed its five-year reaccreditation in the fall of 2009.
+Cape Fear Academy is in compliance with all standards of the Southern Association of Independent Schools (SAIS) and AdvanED/SACS accreditation process.
+Its five-year reaccreditation process was completed in the fall of 2013.
 Additional professional memberships include: the National Association of Independent Schools (NAIS), the Southern Association of Independent Schools (SAIS), the North Carolina Association of Independent Schools (NCAIS), the Educational Records Bureau (ERB), Independent School Management Consortium (ISM), and the College Entrance Examination Board (CEEB).

 The school is situated on a 27-acre campus.
 Present facilities include four classroom buildings, the Beane-Wright Student Center, a new Athletic Center (with classrooms), and a new Fine Arts Building, as well as athletic fields and a tennis facility.
 Additionally, athletic fields are developed across from our campus entrance on College Road on a nine-acre tract, which includes an artificial turf field.

-In the present enrollment model, there is one Prekindergarten of 18 students, and two sections of 18 students each Kindergarten.
+In the present enrollment model, there are two Prekindergartens of 16 students, and two sections of 18 students each in Kindergarten.
 Grades 1-5 typically enroll 20 students per grade.
 Grades 6-8 have up to 60 students divided into three sections while the Upper School has a maximum of 70 in each grade.
 Middle and Upper School academic sections are comprised of up to 21 students.